hannestschofenig/tschofenig-ids/cose-hpke/draft-tschofenig-cose-hpke.md

 --- abstract

-This specification defines the hybrid public-key encryption (HPKE).
+This specification defines hybrid public-key encryption (HPKE) for use with CBOR Object Signing and Encryption (COSE).

 --- middle